What is an introductory care agency?

 Going through an introductory agency may be cheaper and give you more control over how care is delivered for you or a loved one, but there are also some disadvantages.

-- Using an introductory agency to find a carer will involve more admin than using a fully managed agency.
-You’ll take on the responsibilities of an employer and will directly pay the carer.
-So you’ll need to think about salary, sickness and holiday pay, pension and liability insurance.
+- Using an introductory agency to find a carer will involve more admin than using a fully managed service.
+You’ll will directly pay the carer and you may take on the responsibilities of an employer.

 - If the carer decides to leave suddenly, you may be responsible for finding a replacement.
 Although some introductory agencies will help with this task.